SKIN HEALTH · SUN PROTECTION · DERMOCOSMETICS

 However, the line between "beneficial" and "damaging" is thin.
 Excessive exposure to the UV spectrum can lead to significant cellular stress:

-UVA (The Ager): Penetrates deep into the dermis, causing long-term damage like wrinkles, loss of elasticity (skin aging), and tanning.
+Penetrates deep into the dermis, causing long-term damage like wrinkles, loss of elasticity, and tanning.

-UVB (The Burner): Affects the epidermis, leading to immediate reactions like redness (erythema), painful burns, and, in severe cases, it may contribute to an increased risk of skin cancer.
+Affects the epidermis, leading to immediate reactions like redness (erythema), painful burns, and in severe cases, may contribute to an increased risk of skin cancer.

-For those with compromised skin barriers or specific clinical conditions, this protection isn't just a beauty choice—it’s a medical necessity.
+For those with compromised skin barriers or specific clinical conditions, UV protection isn't just a beauty choice — it's a medical necessity.

-Rather than fearing the outdoors, we recommend a "safe adaptation" strategy.
-It’s about practicing smart habits that allow you to enjoy the light while fortifying your skin’s defenses.
+Rather than fearing the outdoors, we recommend a "safe adaptation" strategy — practicing smart habits that allow you to enjoy the light while fortifying your skin's defenses.

 Using sunscreen year-round is the single most effective way to maintain a healthy skin barrier.
-But with so many options on the vanity, how do you choose the right one?
+But with so many options available, how do you choose the right one?
 Here is a professional checklist to guide your selection:

 Chemical UV Filters: Absorb UV rays and convert them into heat.

-Mineral (Physical) UV Filters: Sit on top of the skin and primarily scatter and partially absorb UV rays, providing a physical barrier on the skin.
+Mineral (Physical) UV Filters: Sit on top of the skin and primarily scatter and partially absorb UV rays, providing a physical barrier.

 Easy-Wash: Ideal for daily urban wear and sensitive skin.